 Their basic plan starts at $35/mo (with auto pay) and give you unlimited talk/text along with 2.5GB of data.
 With their grouping you can easily add more lines with a $10 discount per line.
 This would be my favorite provider if not for their horrible customer service.

 Plans start at $27/mo for unlimited talk/text and 3GB data as long as you sign up for their auto pay, otherwise it is $30/mo.
 Their customer service is not the best and through a lot of frustration I found out that their online processor does not take AMEX.
 I had to call in and their phone operator was able to push it through.
 Very strange!
 Jani has also had issues with group calling not working properly.
 Their data also seems a bit slower than the others even though they’re an AT&T MVNO.
 On the plus side, they come with FREE international calling!
-We only call India but they have like over 50 others.
+We only call India but they have like over 50 others though it is not the clearest call quality.
 If you want to try them out, they are currently running a promo for 50% off any of their plans using promo code “50off” in the promo code box at checkout.
 Their “smart” sim card setup which is supposed to set up everything for you automatically does not work completely but I have you covered here:

 MMS proxy 126.96.36.199